Kontakt

 If you do not wish to take the final exam, you will receive a confirmation of course participation after completing the course.

-The next classroom training will take place 23-24 Januay 2025 at the Frankfurt School Campus (Frankfurt, Germany).
+The next on-campus training will take place 30-31 Januay 2025 at the Frankfurt School Campus (Frankfurt, Germany).
 Teaching language will be English, depending on the composition of the participants.
-Concrete dates will be set in due course.

 Course Structure*